Georges Gilkinet

-Georges Gilkinet (born 25 January 1971) is a Belgian green politician of Ecolo, and as of 1 October 2020, Deputy Prime Minister and Minister of Mobility and the National Railway Company in the cabinet of Alexander De Croo.
+Georges Gilkinet (born 25 January 1971) is a Belgian green politician of Ecolo who served as Deputy Prime Minister and Minister of Mobility and the National Railway Company in the cabinet of Alexander De Croo from October 2020 until February 2025.

 Biography

 George Gilkinet was born on 25 January 1971 in Assesse in the Namur Province of Belgium.
 He graduated from Institut des hautes études des communications sociales in Brussels, and was a sports journalist for Canal C for 15 years.

 In 2007, Gilkinet was first elected to the Chamber of Representatives for Ecolo.
 He specialized in finances, and between 2012 and 2014 was the Chairman of the Finance Commission.

 In 2011, the criminal investigation in the Belgian part of the Kazakhgate affair was closed after the suspects agreed to pay a fine of €522,500 each.
 In 2017, a parliamentary enquiry which included Gilkinet was launched to investigate whether lobbying and manipulation had taken place.
 During the investigation, one of the suspects in the case took legal action against Gilkinet, and he was the victim of hacking.
 The enquiry concluded that the lobbying efforts had no significant effect on the outcome of the case.
 The opposition and Gilkinet disagreed with the conclusion.
 According to Gilkinet, the enquiry was a first class burial.

 He became Chairman of Ecolo in 2018.
 On 1 October 2020, Gilkinet became Deputy Prime Minister and Minister of Mobility and the National Railway Company in the cabinet of Alexander De Croo.